 As the Lok Sabha elections approach, the Election Commission of India (ECI) has taken a definitive stance on environmental responsibility.
-In a groundbreaking move, the Commission has laid out a series of directives aimed at ensuring the upcoming elections are not only free and fair but also sustainable.
+In a groundbreaking move, the Commission has laid out a series of directives to ensure the upcoming elections are free, fair, and sustainable.

 A Call for Sustainable Practices

-The directives are clear: single-use plastics are to be avoided, paper usage is to be kept at a minimum, and eco-friendly vehicles and carpooling are to be encouraged.
-This initiative is part of a broader effort by the ECI to reduce the environmental impact of one of the world's largest democratic exercises.
+The directives are clear: single-use plastics are to be avoided, paper usage is to be kept at a minimum, and eco-friendly vehicles and carpooling are encouraged.
+This initiative is part of a broader effort by the ECI to reduce the environmental impact of one of the world's most extensive democratic exercises.

 The Commission's Green Vision

-At the helm of this initiative is Chief Election Commissioner Rajiv Kumar, who has voiced the ECI's sensitivity towards the environment.
+Chief Election Commissioner Rajiv Kumar is at the helm of this initiative; he has voiced the ECI's environmental sensitivity.
 "In our journey towards sustainable or eco-friendly elections, we are striving to curtail the use of single-use plastic and foster green practices within the electoral framework," Kumar remarked.
-The Commission has issued a comprehensive set of instructions to all involved in the election process, focusing on effective waste management, reducing paper consumption, and ultimately, minimizing the carbon footprint of the electoral process.
+The Commission has issued a comprehensive set of instructions to all involved in the election process, focusing on effective waste management, reducing paper consumption, and, ultimately, minimizing the carbon footprint of the electoral process.

 Press Conference Highlights

-During a press conference held last Saturday, Mr. Kumar announced the schedule for the Lok Sabha polls.
-The briefing was not just about dates and logistics; it was also a platform to reinforce the Commission's dedication to eco-friendly elections.
+During a press conference last Saturday, Mr Kumar announced the schedule for the Lok Sabha polls.
+The briefing was not just about dates and logistics but also a platform to reinforce the Commission's dedication to eco-friendly elections.
 The message was clear: the ECI is serious about integrating sustainability into the electoral process.

 Implications for Political Parties and Machinery